Lai-YT/lai-yt.github.io/about.md

 permalink: /about/
 ---

 Hi there!
 This is Lai-YT.
-I'm currently learning things about computer science :smile:
+I'm currently learning things about computer science :smile: \
+Especially the following domains:

+- Design Patterns (*GoF*)
+- Operating System Concepts
+- Principles of Compiler Design

 # Education